craftech-io/module-installer/README.md

 #### Options

-Once that environment variable is set, you can run `craftech-install` with the following options:
+Once that environment variable is set, you can run `module-install` with the following options:

 Option                      | Required | Description
 --------------------------- | -------- | ------------